-- 1 A. Yes.

-- 2 Q. He's requiring additional information.

-- 3 A. Yes.

-- 4 Q. He's already got that information and that information hasn't assisted him in being able to certify a cause of - 6 death and he hasn't got any more information. - 7 A. Well, he has got more information in that he's received, - 8 or the hospital, the intensive care unit has received - 9 the anatomical -- that is additional information because - 10 it's not information that was available at the time of - 11 Lucy's demise, so it is additional information. - 12 THE CHAIRMAN: Your point on that is that even if it's - 13 information which confirms what's in the notes, since - the notes aren't always entirely accurate or certain, 14 - the fact that there is confirmatory information is some 15 - 16 step forward? - 17 A. Yes. - 18 THE CHAIRMAN: Thank you. - 19 MS ANYADIKE-DANES: You appreciate that what you were doing - 20 in signing that, issuing that medical cause of death - 21 certificate, is something that's governed by the GMC, - 22 your actions in doing that? - 23 A. Yes.
+- 1 A. Yes - 2 O. He's requiring additional information. - 3 A. Yes. - 4 Q. He's already got that information and that information - 5 hasn't assisted him in being able to certify a cause of - 6 death and he hasn't got any more information. - 7 A. Well, he has got more information in that he's received, - or the hospital, the intensive care unit has received - 9 the anatomical -- that is additional information because - 10 $\,$ it's not information that was available at the time of - 11 Lucy's demise, so it is additional information. - 12 THE CHAIRMAN: Your point on that is that even if it's - 13 information which confirms what's in the notes, since - 14 the notes aren't always entirely accurate or certain, - 15 the fact that there is confirmatory information is some - 16 step forward? - 17 A. Yes. - 18 THE CHAIRMAN: Thank you. - 19 MS ANYADIKE-DANES: You appreciate that what you were doing - 20 in signing that, issuing that medical cause of death - 21 certificate, is something that's governed by the GMC, - 22 your actions in doing that? - 23 A. Yes. - ${\tt 24}\,{\tt Q}.$ Yes.

-- 24 Q. Yes.
 And the relevant GMC good medical practice is in - 25 1998 that covered that particular period, and it has

-1 and, 3, gastroenteritis.
-I was aware from the clinical 2 history in Enniskillen and also from the CAT scan and 3 the clinical presentation of Lucy in intensive care that 4 that would be consistent with cerebral oedema, and that 5 was confirmed, I believe, in the final anatomical 6 sorry, in the provisional anatomical summary.
-The 7 dehydration was confirmed with the clinical history and 8 also the raised urea level, as we've said already, and 9 the gastroenteritis was confirmed in the clinical 10 history and rotavirus subsequently.
-11 In constructing the death certificate, it does 12 I'm not sure as to the scrutiny to which I subjected the 13 pathway or sequencing or possibilities in terms of 14 physiological possibilities of one leading to another, 15 but at that time each of the discrete medical entities 16 that I was told by Dr Hanrahan I believed to be true.
-17 Q. When you are thinking about dehydration, as that's 18 something you say you were thinking about, that's 19 a fluid issue.
-20 A. Yes.
-21 Q. In the sense that it's a deprivation.
-And you had 22 already given your evidence to say if you wanted to be 23 clear on fluid issues, then that was something that is 24 more likely to be within the provenance of somebody like
+- and, 3, gastroenteritis.
+I was aware from the clinical - 2 history in Enniskillen and also from the CAT scan and - 3 the clinical presentation of Lucy in intensive care that - 4 that would be consistent with cerebral oedema, and that - 5 was confirmed, I believe, in the final anatomical -- - 6 sorry, in the provisional anatomical summary.
+The - 7 dehydration was confirmed with the clinical history and - 8 also the raised urea level, as we've said already, and - 9 the gastroenteritis was confirmed in the clinical 10 history and rotavirus subsequently. - In constructing the death cortificate it - 11 In constructing the death certificate, it does --

+I'm not sure as to the scrutiny to which I subjected the

+- 13 pathway or sequencing or possibilities in terms of - 14 physiological possibilities of one leading to another, - 15 but at that time each of the discrete medical entities - 16 that I was told by Dr Hanrahan I believed to be true. - 17 Q. When you are thinking about dehydration, as that's - 18 something you say you were thinking about, that's - 19 a fluid issue. - 20 A. Yes.

+- 21 Q. In the sense that it's a deprivation.
+And you had - 22 already given your evidence to say if you wanted to be - clear on fluid issues, then that was something that is - 25 Dr Crean, who you had recognised as a consultant that more likely to be within the provenance of somebody like